 We propose a novel variant of the RAS algorithm \cite{Aralikatti2022RAS} for comparison.
 Appendix~\ref{sec:app:diff_from_RAS} discusses the differences between UNSSOR and RAS.
 Since RAS cannot achieve unsupervised separation, we improve it by computing loss on multi-microphone mixtures, and name the new algorithm as improved RAS (iRAS).
 We employ the time-domain Wiener filtering (WF) technique in~\cite{Aralikatti2022RAS} to filter re-synthesized time-domain estimates $\hat{z}(c)=\text{iSTFT}(\hat{Z}(c))$, where $\hat{Z}(c)$ is produced by TF-GridNet.
 The loss is defined as:

 with $*$ denoting linear convolution, $y_p$ the time-domain mixture at microphone $p$, and $\hat{h}_p(c)$ a time-domain Wiener filter computed by solving the following problem:

-which has a closed-form solution.
+which is quadratic and has a closed-form solution.
 The separation result is computed as $\hat{x}_p^{\text{WF}}(c) = \hat{h}_p(c) * \hat{z}(c)$.
 Following~\cite{Aralikatti2022RAS}, we use $512$ filter taps, and filter the future $100$, the current, and the past $411$ samples (i.e., non-causal filtering).
-We can also filter the current and the past $511$ samples (i.e., causal filtering), and experiment with a filter length (in time) same as the length of FCP filters (see Appendix~\ref{sec:app:iRAS_filter_taps})).
+We can also filter the current and the past $511$ samples (i.e., causal filtering), and additionally experiment with a filter length (in time) same as the length of the FCP filters (see Appendix~\ref{sec:app:iRAS_filter_taps}).